 |Sound||No Sound||Full Sound|

 |Low Light||Does not function||Full functionality|

-At this time, only the Ring Video Doorbell 3 Plus includes the Pre-Roll feature.
+At this time, only the Ring Video Doorbell 3 Plus (black and white preroll) and Ring Video Doorbell 4 (color preroll), include the Pre-Roll feature.

 How does Pre-Roll work?

-Pre-Roll is made possible by a range of low-powered cameras.
+Pre-Roll is made possible by a range of low-powered cameras embedded into the doorbell.
 When the feature is enabled, these low-powered cameras record up to four seconds of video in a rolling buffer on the camera’s local memory, which constantly overwrites itself automatically.
 When you answer a motion event or a doorbell push with Live View, the content in the buffer is made available as a picture-in-picture so you can see what preceded an event.